ibm-cloud-docs/containers/cs_app_deploy.md

     In this example, you see a GPU was used to execute the job because the GPU was scheduled in the worker node.
 If the limit is set to 2, only 2 GPUs are shown.

 Now that you deployed a test GPU workload, you might want to set up your cluster to run a tool that relies on GPU processing, such as [IBM Maximo Visual Inspection](https://www.ibm.com/products/maximo/asset-performance-management){: external}.

+## Migrating to self-managed NVIDIA GPU drivers
+{: #gpu-migrate-136}

+For detailed guidance on migrating from IBM-provided GPU drivers to self-managed drivers when upgrading to Kubernetes version 1.36, see [Migrating to self-managed NVIDIA GPU drivers for Kubernetes 1.36](/docs/containers?topic=containers-gpu-migrate-136).